ghaerr/microwindows/Readme.md

 - linking an application with Microwindows can provide it with a GUI on console based Linux distros
 - provide Xlib support for platforms without Xlib
+- run FLTK or Win32 applications on Android phones
 - Portrait and Landscape modes and auto-flipping are supported for handheld devies

 ## Platforms